 Kasteel Well: Travel Writing

-*Students should arrange to depart the US on July 2 to arrive in the Netherlands on the morning of July 3.
+*Students should arrange to arrive in The Netherlands on the morning of the program start date.

 Program Eligibility & Admission

 - Open to rising sophomores, juniors and seniors.

 - Recommended for Writing, Literature, and Publishing students, but open to all students.